 Too much money chasing too few goods/services?
 That is the classic definition of "inflation".
 Is too much money chasing too few ACTUAL completed degrees?
 When one good or service increases in price (or 10, or 20) it does not necessarily mean there is inflation.
 Inflation is a "general rise in prices" of all (most?) goods and services.
 (The graph to the left shows the how college tuition has increased relative to all other items measured in the Consumer Price Index.)
 However, we are familiar with the term " bubble".
 Can tuition prices rise ad infinitum?
 The housing bubble of the last couple of years was predicated on this notion (as was the high tech bubble of late 90's).
 Are we being drawn into ANOTHER bubble?
 Read the following and see if there are any parallels with any past crisis.
 (HT: Carpe Diem)

-Here are 8 reasons to believe we’re in the middle of a college tuition bubble (that’s about to burst).
+Source: HEREHere are 8 reasons to believe we’re in the middle of a college tuition bubble (that’s about to burst).1) Tuition is, and has been, increasing at double the rate of inflation

 On average, college tuition increases at around 8 percent per year, which means the cost of college doubles every nine years.
 Because colleges know that students will simply borrow more money to cover tuition increases, colleges have been relying on steady tuition hikes to solve all of their money problems.
 If this continues a college degree will soon cost as much as a house.